Marschlins Castle: History

 In 1462 the Duke of Austria acquired the castle and estates from the Bishop of Chur and sold it to Ulrich von Brandis, who began rebuilding.
 In 1467 the duke expanded the estates attached to Marschlins by adding Malans, Untervaz and Valzeina.
 In 1498 the Brandis family began trying to sell the castle and estates, but the outbreak of the Swabian War in the following year broke the deal.
 After the war, in 1509, they pawned the castle to Ulrich Goeldin and in 1518 the Gugelberg family bought it outright.
 Around 1600 the moat was drained.

 In 1633 the rather dilapidated structure was acquired by Ulysses von Salis, a member of the Salis-Soglio family, who adopted the name Salis-Marschlins.
 He had made his fortune as a French French Maréchal de camp.
 Two years later he began renovating the castle and turned it from a more military fortification into an elegant house with a french garden.
 In 1771 the bell tower on the chapel was added.
 From 1771 until 1777 the castle became a philanthropinist school.
 Later, it was a tobacco factory and a silk spinning mill.
 After the French invasion of Switzerland the castle became an army camp.
 A total of about 10,000 soldiers and 3,000 horse passed through the castle between March 1799 and December 1800.

 In 1905 the Salis family had the castle rebuilt under the guidance of the architect Eugen Probst.
 Probst, the controversial founder of the Schweizerischer Burgenverein, made little effort to preserve the historic structures or preserve the medieval appearance of Marschlins.
 An additional floor was added to the tower and many new windows were added.
 After the death of Meta von Salis-Marschlins, the last offspring of her branch, the castle was inherited by the Maienfeld branch of the Salis family who sold it in 1934.
 Today the castle is still privately owned.
-Since 2020 it is put up for sale, together with its agricultural estate.